 - Head injury and/or brain injury.

 In the most tragic of cases, the injuries sustained by the construction worker will be fatal or result in a permanent disability.

 Options Available for Injured Construction Workers

 When you sustain an injury on a construction site, your medical bills need to be paid.
 You may also need to take time off from work, switch to a less physically demanding job or even stop working permanently as a result of your injuries.
-The costs of medical bills and lost income can be significant and can cause financial disaster.
+The medical expenses and lost income can be significant and can cause financial disaster.

 However, the laws in North Carolina are meant to ensure that workers are not bankrupted by an injury sustained on the job.
-Those hurt in a construction accident in North Carolina have two possible options for obtaining compensation:
+Those hurt in a construction accident have two possible options for obtaining compensation: